betinacosta/handson-sentiment-analysis/tutorial[en-us].md

     tweets = tweepy.Cursor(api.search, q=query + " -filter:retweets").items(20)
 ```

 **17**.
-For a better visualization of results, we can create a function that will responsible for showing results on screen:=
+For a better visualization of results, we can create a function that will responsible for showing results on screen:

 ```python
 def print_result(mean):